ndemi/jc-mining-new/README.md

 - `Config.IceDrill.shinyOre` grants a one-in-X chance to obtain extra dirty stones while drilling.
 Adjust `chance`, `amount`, `metadata` and `notify` as needed.
 - `Config.IceDrill.fish` links water categories to fish loot tables.
 Each catch entry can override the default amount and metadata, and the optional `notify` string supports `%s` to print the caught fish name.
+- `Config.IceDrill.toolItem` enables drill tool durability identical to the pickaxe and swaps the tool to `replacementItem` when it breaks.
+- `Config.MiningTargets` provides ox_target spheres so players can trigger mining at pre-defined rock faces.

 The default fish configuration expects the following item names (rename them in the config to match your inventory):